umbraco/UmbracoDocs/umbraco-cloud/getting-started/the-umbraco-cloud-portal/organizations.md

 # Organizations

+On Umbraco Cloud it is possible to get an Organization for all your projects.
+This is handy if you are a partner or are managing a lot of projects for different customers.
-On Umbraco Cloud, you can get an Umbraco Cloud Organization.
-With an Organization, you get an overview of all the projects that have been created by you and the members of your Organization.
+With an organization you get an overview of all your projects, members a part of the organization and manage project payments and other options.

-If you are interested in getting an Organization, please reach out to our Support Team through the Chat box in your project overview.

-## Managing your Organization

 In the following sections, we will go through the different options that are available in an Organization:

 ![Organization Overview](images/Cloud-org-overview.png)

+If you are interested in getting an Organization, please reach out to our Support Team through the Chat box in your project overview.

 ### Information